-When you recognize your need to come to terms with a past abortion, the following steps are important ones to consider on your path to healing:
+When you recognize your need to come to terms with a past abortion, the following steps are important ones to consider on the path to healing:

 Remember the Pain

 The first step toward healing is peeling away the callus formed by months or years of denying and repressing the painful emotions connected with your abortion.
-Although your feelings have been bundled up and hidden away, too painful to deal with, they continue to fester like a smoldering infection, affecting your current choices and behavior.
+Although your feelings have been bundled up and hidden away, too painful to deal with, they continue to fester like a smoldering infection They passively affect your current choices and behavior.